-The extended definition of Financial Institution included in the US Regulations published in January 2013 does not apply to [CD] entities as the definition in the Agreements take priority over those in the US Regulations unless doing so puts [CD] Financial Institutions in a less advantageous position.
+The extended definition of Financial Institution (which includes the concept of "relevant holding companies" and treasury centres of financial groups") included in the US Treasury Regulations published in January 2013 does not apply to [CD] entities as the definition in the Agreements take priority over those in the US Treasury Regulations unless doing so puts [CD] Financial Institutions in a less advantageous position.
 That is not considered to be the case here.
+However, a FI may choose to use the definition in the US Treasury Regulations should they wish.